EvaMart/oeb-visualizations/docs/index.md

 ### In Vue applications
 > :bulb: You can find more complete examples in the documentation of each component.

-Import the `citationsPlot` in your Vue component and add it to the `components` section.
-Then use the component in the template.
+Install `@inb/oeb_visualizations` in your project and import the component you want to use.
+Then add it to the `components` section of your Vue component and use it in the template.

 ```html
 <template>